twpayne/chezmoi/docs/HOWTO.md

 `.chezmoiremove` is interpreted as a template, so you can remove different files on different machines.
 Negative matches (patterns prefixed with a `!`) or targets listed in `.chezmoiignore` will never be removed.

+## Include a subdirectory from another repository, like Oh My Zsh

+To include a subdirectory from another repository, e.g. [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh), you cannot use git submodules because chezmoi uses its own format for the source state and Oh My Zsh is not distributed in this format.
+Instead, you can use the `import` command to import a snapshot from a tarball:

+    curl -s -L -o oh-my-zsh-master.tar.gz https://github.com/robbyrussell/oh-my-zsh/archive/master.tar.gz
+    chezmoi import --strip-components 1 --destination ${HOME}/.oh-my-zsh oh-my-zsh-master.tar.gz

+Add `oh-my-zsh-master.tar.gz` to `.chezmoiignore` if you run these commands in your source directory so that chezmoi doesn't try to copy the tarball anywhere.

+Disable Oh My Zsh auto-updates by setting `DISABLE_AUTO_UPDATE="true"` in `~/.zshrc`.
+Auto updates will cause the `~/.oh-my-zsh` directory to drift out of sync with chezmoi's source state.
+To update Oh My Zsh, re-run the `curl` and `chezmoi import` commands above.

 ## Keep data private